-Acting on the orders of the national goverment, the Department of Transportation (DOTr) and the Vehicle Inspection Center Operators of the Philippines (VICOAP) have agreed to lower the private motor vehicle inspection centers (PMVIC) testing fees.
+Acting on the orders of the national goverment, the Department of Transportation (DOTr) and the Vehicle Inspection Center Operators of the Philippines (VICOAP) have agreed to lower the testing fees for private motor vehicle inspection centers (PMVIC).

 “This is our moral obligation to make sure that our vehicles are safe not just for our families but for us not to pose a threat to others on the road,” said VICOAP president Iñigo Larrizabal.
 It’s a bitter pill to swallow for the PMVIC owners who have invested millions in their facilities, but VICOAP also sees the other side of the coin.